-Paul has held roles as partner and head of national travel litigation departments at his previous firms and is Vice Chair of the International Practice Section of the American Association of Justice (AAJ), an Association of Personal Injury Lawyers (APIL) Senior Litigation and an active member of the Pan-European Organisation of Personal Injury Lawyers (PEOPIL).
+Paul has held roles as partner and head of national travel litigation departments at his previous firms and is Vice Chair of the International Practice Section of the American Association of Justice (AAJ), an Association of Personal Injury Lawyers (APIL) Senior Litigator and an active member of the Pan-European Organisation of Personal Injury Lawyers (PEOPIL).

-He is often invited to speak at legal conferences around the world and, in the last few years, has spoken at APIL’s annual travel litigation training day.
-PEOPIL’s annual conference and the World Congress of the international Brain Association.
+He is often invited to speak at legal conferences around the world and, in the last few years, has spoken at APIL’s annual travel litigation training day, PEOPIL’s annual conference and the World Congress of the International Brain Association.

 Until somebody experiences a serious injury abroad, it is hard to fully appreciate the difficulty, worry and long term impact it can have.
 Families find themselves dealing with situations where loved ones are injured, trying to overcome language barriers as they deal with health professionals and bodies such as the police.
 Each country has its own rules and regulations in relation to personal injury cases, adding further complexities.

 Gathering vital evidence at an early stage is often far from straight forward when injuries are suffered abroad.
 However, in my view, a good travel litigation lawyer with experience of handling serious injury cases will be prepared to provide clear advice even where there are many obstacles and legal challenges that will have to be overcome.

 This is why we often take on cases other firms won’t as part of our commitment to seeing the person, not just the claim.
 It is our role to help clients through their recovery process and ultimately work to secure them the best rehabilitation package and compensation.